kaustubhya/Web-Frontend/git-and-github/git-github1.md

 - `git remote show origin` -> To see the details of the remote repository to which we are connected.

 - `git push -u origin branch_name` -> To push a branch to the remote repository

+- `git fetch` -> To fetch the changes from the remote repository

+- `git pull` -> To pull the changes from the remote repository (basically fetch the changes and then merge them)

+- `git push` -> To push the changes to the remote repository

+CTRL + SHIFT + T -> Open any recently closed tab.

+We can also assign multiple users / contributors to a repository by assigning them as collaborators on GitHub.